 Currently, two billion people are overweight or obese, one-third of the population still suffers from iodine deficiency, 40 percent of women of reproductive age have anemia, and 17 percent of preschool children are underweight (UNSCN 2010).
 Increasingly these conditions occur at the same time in the same population, in the same household, and even in the same individual (FAO 2006).
-The below graphic was featured in the article, “The Multiple Burdens of Malnutrition“, from the Sight and Life magazine focused on Food Systems and highlights these coexisting dynamics.

 There is gathering evidence that when economic conditions improve, obesity and diet related non-communicable diseases may escalate in countries with high levels of undernutrition.
 There is also evidence to indicate that undernutrition in utero and early childhood may predispose individuals to greater susceptibility to some chronic diseases (Shrimpton and Rokx, 2012).